How to Sanitize Water In An Emergency

 Distill Water

-The two methods already mentioned so far can kill most microorganisms.
-Distillation can also remove them as well as heavy metals, salts, and most other chemicals.
+The two methods mentioned so far can kill most microorganisms.
+Distillation, heavy metals, salts, and most other chemicals can also remove them.

-Distilling your water is when you boil the water and collect the steam in a clean container.
-This steam turns back into the water for your safe consumption.
+Distilling water involves boiling it and collecting the steam in a clean container.
+The steam then turns back into water for safe consumption.

 To Distill